Shake 'n Bake: Advertisements

-Shake 'n Bake is particularly noted for its television commercials in the 1960s, 1970s, 1980s, and 1990s, starring such child actors as Melissa Miller (currently referred to as Hissy Melissy, or more recently Jeff), Carrie Jean Cochran, Carly Schroeder, Taylor Momsen, and Philip Amelio.
+Shake 'n Bake is particularly noted for its television commercials in the 1960s, 1970s, 1980s, and 1990s, starring such child actors as Melissa Miller, Carrie Jean Cochran, Carly Schroeder, Taylor Momsen, and Philip Amelio.
 In the ads, the aforementioned children help make Shake 'n Bake with their mothers, enthusiastically exclaiming, "And I helped!"

-In the 70s, Shake 'N Bake had a line of advertisements featuring a butcher named Pete The Butcher who constantly promotes Shake 'N Bake to his customers.
+In the 1970s, Shake 'N Bake had a line of advertisements featuring a butcher named Pete The Butcher who constantly promotes Shake 'N Bake to his customers.
 Pete the Butcher was played by John Braden.
 In 1981 one of his ads included Ann B. Davis, who played Alice the housekeeper on The Brady Bunch.
 The ad copy includes the catchphrases, "Gotta be crispy, gotta be golden, gotta be juicy", and, "You just shake then bake, and that chicken's so crisp and juicy and golden it makes me look golden, if you know what I mean".

 In 1990, two commercials were produced which show what pork chops and chicken look like after frying.
 They then show that pork chops and chicken are crispier, juicier, more plump, and more tender when used with Shake n' Bake than when fried.
 They conclude with, "Why fry?
 Shake n' Bake".

 In 1998, a new commercial was tried with a different catchphrase: "Mama made Shake 'n Bake, and I helped".